Hi-Media/reST-test/doc/Chap3-RESTAPIResources-requestNewOrder.rst

   payment_product       AN                    M         The payment product (e.g., visa, mastercard, ideal).

                                                         Depending on the :term:`payment product`, elements specific to the payment method are required (see following tables).
-                                                        Refer to the appendices —*"Appendix A. Payment Products”*— for the full list of available payment products. description           AN           255      M         The order short description. long_description      AN                              Additional order description. currency              A            3        M         Base currency for this order (Default to EUR).
+                                                        Refer to the appendices: `Appendix A-Payment product`_ for the full list of available payment products. description           AN           255      M         The order short description. long_description      AN                              Additional order description. currency              A            3        M         Base currency for this order (Default to EUR).